Avoxel284/barbara/README.md

 ## About

 In the past, I coded a Discord bot named norikobot which used [play-dl](https://github.com/play-dl/play-dl).
 However, while play-dl was a great library for streaming music, it was archived and is no longer maintained.
 Thus, I created Barbara Music.
-Barbara features a unified `MusicTrack` class with intuitive methods and properties to stream FFmpeg audio.
+Barbara features a unified `MusicTrack` class with intuitive methods and properties to stream audio.
 Barbara was built with music-playing Discord bots in mind, especially as I use it for one of my own Discord bots, norikobot.

+Since Barbara Music uses Prism Media, Barbara creates a Prism FFmpeg object that can be used as a DiscordVoice audio resource.
+Because of this, audio filters can be added by passing extra arguments to FFmpeg.

 ## Installation